13 Hot Desking Equipment Ideas for Your Hybrid Workplace

 #10 Phone Booths

 When employees are in the office, they need the ability to have private and quiet conversations – ideally away from their assigned desk and without disturbing others.
 “Acoustics is going to become the next new buzzword,” states Holly Williamson, Regional Design Lead at architectural firm Nelson Worldwide4.
-Crowe UK, for example, designed a new hybrid office that not only features a flexible workspace, but phone booths as well.
+Crowe UK, for example, designed a new hybrid office that not only features a flexible office space but phone booths as well.

 #11 Create “Hang Out” Space